Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 GEOG 3350Cultural Geography3

-Introductory Geography (Choose one from the following:) 53
+Introductory Geography - Select one course from the following: 63

 People, Places, and the Environment 4